 This will help you finish tasks that don’t fit neatly into your original time blocking plans since most incoming work isn’t so naturally organized.

-7. Block Time for Warmups and Cooldowns
+7. Don’t Forget Warmups and Cooldowns

 If you’re like most people, you don’t begin the workday at peak productivity.
 It takes you time to start up your devices, get coffee, read emails, and just “settle in” overall before it’s time to work.
 At the end of the day, you’ll be interested in finishing things up and preparing to leave.